spapas/spapas.github.io/content/django-unpoly.md

 })
 ```

 So when unpoly sees a `.datepicker` element it will call that callback function and initialize it!
+This will work properly if you follow links through `up-follow` or open new overlays with `up-layer='new'`.

 ### Passing context from unpoly to server